Tomlin, Steelers nearing point of no return with WR Brown

 Steelers head coach Mike Tomlin acknowledged Wednesday that a time could be near when All-Pro wide receiver Antonio Brown is more of a distraction than he’s worth in Pittsburgh.

-After walking out of Wednesday’s practice ahead of the 2018 regular-season finale, Brown was inactive against the Bengals on Sunday.
+After walking out of Wednesday’s practice ahead of the 2018 regular-season finale, Brown was inactive — with knee discomfort — against the Bengals on Sunday.
 Tomlin did not deny that the perception could be reality, that Brown “quit” on the Steelers when the team needed a win (and Ravens loss) to continue their season.

+NFL Network reported teammates doubted Brown’s knee injury claims.
+Tomlin, who admitted there was no MRI or X-ray on the knee, said he had no reason to doubt the wide receiver was hurt.

 “We’re talking about our darkest hour,” Tomlin said.
 “The guy not communicating is a very real element of discussion.”